 Intentional personal growth

 - Think about “how far can you go?”
 NOT “how long will this take?”
 Make the most out of what you have been given.

 - Do it now – say it 50 times day and night.

-- Change from accidental to intentional growth – insist on starting today and don’t wait for growth to come; persevere and follow-through; take risks.
+- Change from accidental to intentional growth – insist on starting today.
+Don’t wait for growth to come; follow-through.

-- You must know yourself to grow yourself – start with truth; Explore yourself as you explore growth – focus on your passion
+- You must know yourself to grow yourself.
+Explore yourself as you explore growth – focus on your passion.

 Three kinds of people